David and the Phoenix: Developments

 This book enjoyed a resurgence of popularity early in the 2000s in the wake of Harry Potter and the filming of Roald Dahl novels.
 As of October 2005, there had been negotiations between the author and a private animation-film company to produce a feature-length "David and the Phoenix" screen adaptation.

 In 2002 Full Cast Audio released an unabridged recording of the novel read by a cast of ten actors and Ormondroyd as the narrator.
 The production was hailed by AudioFile magazine, which said, "Every line of the book's warmth, humor, and gentleness comes to life in [Full Cast founder] Bruce Coville's superb multicast production."

 Trivia

 A 1967 Dark Shadows storyline featuring Laura Collins (Diana Millay), apparently a woman, but in actuality a phoenix, who tries to lay claim to a nine-year-old boy named David.
 Fans had speculated that this might have been inspired by the book.
 To date, it is unknown if writer Malcolm Marmorstein publicly addressed this.

 David Weber used the book as a recurring motif in the Honor Harrington novel At All Costs (2005), with a brief footnote about his own childhood love for the book.
 The original cover of At All Costs shows Honor Harrington reading from David and the Phoenix to her infant son Raoul.
 Weber's 2010 novel Out of the Dark also mentions the book as a favorite of one of the main characters' children.

+In 2024, the book was translated into Latin by Robert G. Natelson and published by Thinklings books under the title David et Phoenix.